 Detail of Pietro Porcelli statue, King's Square, from the Greg James website, used by permission

-All of the J Shed photos on this subsite, and probably some others, are courtesy of Peter Zuvela.
+All of the J Shed photos on these pages (such as the dog on this one), and probably some others, are courtesy of Peter Zuvela.

 Greg James, sculptor.
 Studio 2, J Shed, Fleet St, Fremantle

 Phone/fax: 61 8 9335 5857

 Garry Gillard | New: 2 March, 2018 | Now: 20 February, 2022